A matching principle for power transfer in Stochastic Thermodynamics: The Brownian Gyrator

 \subsection{Steady-state analysis}

-Let us assume momentarily that $\mathbf{f}_L=-f=0$ and that the potential remains constant, with $K(t)=K_c$ symmetric and positive definite.
-Then, the system reaches a steady-state distribution; this is Gaussian $\mathcal N(0,\Sigma_{ss})$ with (steady-state) covariance satisfying the algebraic Lyapunov equation
+Let us assume momentarily that $f=0$.
+Since the potential is quadratic with $K_c$ constant and positive definite, the system eventually reaches a steady-state distribution; this is Gaussian $\mathcal N(0,\Sigma_{ss})$ with (steady-state) covariance satisfying the algebraic Lyapunov equation

 The solution to \eqref{eq:ARE} is unique and can be expressed in integral form as

 where, for future reference, we define the linear operator

 that depends on the positive definite matrix ${A}$.